polina-munoz/stripe-sessions-2018/keynote.md

 - 100,000+ businesses on Stripe, now 1M+
 - 84% of american adults used Stripe
 - 200 million API requests per day: we can't run everything through an eventually consistent caching layer
-- they forked ruby bc they want to offer type checking
+- they forked Ruby bc they want to offer type checking
 - security and privacy infrastructure
 - industry leading availability
 - 1,300 people